 How can I use Justice Map?

-1) To visualize race and income data for their neighborhood, county, state, or the entire US.
+- Visualize race and income data for your neighborhood, county, state, or the entire US.

-2) To help journalists, bloggers, activists, and others create maps for their online or print publications.
+- Journalists, bloggers, activists, and others can create maps for their online or print publications.

-4) To allow for basic GIS data analysis.
-Advanced mode lets you compare who lives within 1 vs 5 miles of a location.
+- Who Lives Nearby.
+Advanced mode lets you compare who lives within 1 vs 5 miles of a location (and more!).